-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2019 - 2021.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2022 - 2024.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
 These goals are NOT intended to set a quota.

-Note: If you answer "No" to "Non-CMV" traffic enforcement activities, the State does not need to meet the average number of 2004/2005 safety activities because no reimbursement will be requested.
+Note: If you answer "No" to "Non-CMV" traffic enforcement activities, the State does not need to meet the average number of 2014/2015 safety activities because no reimbursement will be requested.
 If you answer "No" and then click the SAVE button, the Planned Safety Activities table will no longer be displayed.

-Enter Projected Goals (Number of Stops only)
+Projected oper of Stops

-Yes No Traffic Enforcement Activities FY 2019 FY 2020 FY 2021
+Yes No Traffic Enforcement Activities FY 2022 FY 2023 FY 2024

-CMV with Inspection 13000 13000 13000
+CMV with Inspection 13000 14300 14300

 CMV without Inspection 0 0 0

 Non-CMV 1000 1000 1000

 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 40 40 40

-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2004 and 2005.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections (including border inspections, if applicable), carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.

-The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
-Your planned activities must at least equal the average of your 2004/2005 activities.
+The table below displays the information you input into this plan from the roadside inspections (including border inspections, if applicable), investigations, and new entrant safety audit sections.
+Your planned activities must at least equal the average of your 2014/2015 activities.

-FY 2021 Planned Safety Activities
+FY 2023 Planned Safety Activities

-Inspections Investigations New Entrant Sum of FY 2021 Average 2004/0 Safety Audits Activities Activities
+Inspections ctions Investigations New Entrant Sum of FY 2023 Average 2014/15 Safety Audits Activities Activities

-109806 6 1250 111062 101499
+113128 8 1450 114586 109150

-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.

-The number of traffic enforcement stops with an inspection will be monitored using MCMIS data accessed through the FMCSA A&I Data Dashboard.
-The policy of the New York State Police is to conduct an inspection on every CMV that is stopped.
-The number of CMV traffic enforcement stops with an inspection and the number of citations that are issued will be reported in the MCSAP Quarterly Reports.
+The number of CMV traffic enforcement stops with an inspection, will be monitored using MCMIS data accessed through the FMCSA A&I Data Dashboard.
 Traffic enforcement is also conducted on the drivers of other vehicles operating in the vicinity of CMVs.
-Data on the number of details conducted, the number of non-CMV drivers stopped, and the number of tickets issued to these drivers are compiled by the State Police and included in the MCSAP Quarterly Reports.
-New York verified that traffic enforcement activity reported in FMCSA A&I Online includes traffic enforcement activity conducted by both MCSAP funded and non-MCSAP funded agencies and includes activity conducted under MCSAP and other grant programs.
-The goals set are based on this methodology.
+Data on the number of details conducted, the number of non-CMV drivers stopped, and the number of tickets issued to these drivers, are compiled by the State Police and included in the MCSAP Quarterly Reports.